LateralLines/table-manipulation-util/README.md

 # table-manipulation-util
  A utility for performing common table operations with metamethods.
 Refer here for more info --> LINK HERE

+# Disclamer
+The current version (0.1) is in no way well optimized or ready for professional work of any sort.
+This version is not stable and should only be used for preliminary or experimental development.
+A stable pre-alpha/alpha version will be distrubuted within a week.
+For now, use at your own discretion.

 # Installation

 METHOD #1: From roblox.com -- https://www.roblox.com/library/5136940156/Table-Manipulation-Utility